facebookresearch/vissl/docs/source/installation.rst

 Installation
 ==================

-Our installation is simple and we provide pre-built binaries (pip, conda) and also instructions for building from source (pip, conda).
+Our installation is simple.
+We provide pre-built binaries (pip, conda) and also easy instructions for building from source (pip, conda).

 Requirements
 ----------------